 We see daffodils as yellow, but a bee will see them differently because they see ultra-violet light.
 The colour of something depends on the perceiver.

-When we watch a movie we see a story unfold, but when a pigeon watches a movie it sees twenty-four photographs, one after the other, every second.
+When we watch a movie in a cinema we see a story unfold, but a pigeon sitting next to us would see twenty-four photographs, one after the other, every second.
 Birds perceive time differently to us.